jingyingx/imdb62-authorship-attribution/README.md

 This supports the finding that:

-**Smart feature engineering + linear models can outperform both naive neural models and transformer-based systems on stylometric authorship attribution tasks.**
+>**Smart feature engineering + linear models can outperform both naive neural models and transformer-based systems on stylometric authorship attribution tasks.**

+---

 # Author